Road Warrior Animal: Second return to WWE (2003, 2005–2006, 2011–2012)

 On the March 3, 2006, episode of SmackDown!, Animal teamed up with Matt Hardy to face MNM.
 After he and Hardy lost the match, Animal turned heel for the second time in his career by attacking and injuring Hardy's knee.
 Animal reasoned that he had realized that Hardy and Heidenreich were screw-ups and that Road Warrior Hawk was the only tag team legend and partner for him.
 After the heel turn, Animal, once again known simply as "The Road Warrior", would drop many aspects of the well-known Road Warrior gimmick, losing the face paint, and shoulder pads.
 Animal's look at this time was similar to his old Road Warrior gimmick in the early 1980s he had prior to teaming up with Hawk.
 On the March 17 episode of SmackDown!, Animal lost to Hardy in a Money in the Bank qualifying match.
 Animal was defeated by United States Champion Chris Benoit on the March 31 episode of SmackDown!.

-In his final WWE match, Animal defeated Paul Burchill on the May 6, 2006, episode of Velocity.
+Then Animal defeated Paul Burchill on the May 6, 2006, episode of Velocity.
 On June 26, 2006, Animal was released from his WWE contract.

 WWE announced on March 28, 2011, on Raw that the Road Warriors would be inducted into the 2011 Hall of Fame.
 Animal also spoke openly about his future induction on Right After Wrestling just minutes after the announcement on WWE Raw.
 Animal told hosts, Arda Ocal and Jim Korderas that the WWE was going to create a physical Hall of Fame in Tampa and he was going to donate his trademarked 'spiked-shoulder pads' to that Hall.